 DIET: Studies are still going on many different foods and dietary supplements to see whether or not they contribute to causing lung cancer in any way (directly or indirectly).
 There is much we still need to know.
 It has been found that smokers who consume beta-carotene supplements have a high risk of lung cancer.

 There are no signs or symptoms in the early stages.
 Symptoms of lung cancer develop as the condition progresses.
 When lung cancer starts showing signs in its early stages, these may vary from person to person which include:

 When it spreads and reached its advanced stages, it may cause:

-If you experience any of the above-mentioned symptoms, don’t hesitate to go for lung cancer screening in Singapore.
+If you experience any of the above-mentioned symptoms, don’t hesitate to go to a cardiothoracic surgeon in Singapore for lung cancer screening.
 It will clear all your doubts regarding lung cancer.

 We suggest robot-assisted thoracic surgery as a substitute for traditional surgery which requires a large open incision, breaking and spreading the chest, and Laparoscopy which is again a minimally invasive surgery in which a small incision is made to perform some procedures.
 Robotic surgery is one of the most effective and least invasive surgical treatments available today.

 Benefits of robotic surgery comprise of: